 The DenizBank acquisition transaction was completed in September 2012 and was the largest acquisition in the Bank's 170-year history.
 Sberbank of Russia also has representative offices in Germany and China, a branch office in India, and operates Sberbank Switzerland AG.
 The year 2013 marked the official launch of the Sberbank Brand in Europe.

 Sberbank today is the only Russian bank featuring in the World's Top 50 Biggest Banks.
-In the Top 1000 World Banks published by The Banker, Sberbank ranks 34th, rising 15 positions as compared to the previous year.
+In the Top 1000 World Banks published by The Banker, Sberbank ranks 34th, rising 15 positions as compared with the previous year.
 Equally important that in this rating Sberbank ranks 1st in the world in ROA, 1st in ROE and 5th in asset/equity ratio.

 In 2013 Sberbank ranked 63rd in the most valuable global brands rating as published by Brand Finance.
 The Sberbank brand was valued at USD 14.16 billion: having risen by almost USD 3.4 billion over one year.
 Thus, Sberbank is recognized as the most valuable brand in Russia.